e-Sword - These are .topx files and should be extracted to your "...Program Files(...)/e-sword"

 The overall quality of the set, though, is very good.

-49 Volume Complete Set of .topx/.gbk.twm Modules eSTW
+49 Volume Complete Set of individual .topx/.gbk.twm Modules eSTW

 This set was originally published in the 49 volumes listed just above.
 It is not